ClockworkSquirrel/we-heart-shoes-staff-pwa/README.md

 ## About
 **we:heart:shoes** is a web application designed as a demo for my personal portfolio.
 It is designed to enabled Shoe Zone staff to perform instant stock enquiries without the use of the till.

-we:heart:shoes is built using [React](https://github.com/facebook/react/) on the client side, and [Express](https://github.com/expressjs/express) on the server (hosted on [RunKit](https://runkit.com)).
+we:heart:shoes is built using [React](https://github.com/facebook/react/) on the client side (with customised core components provided by [Material-UI](https://github.com/mui-org/material-ui)), and [Express](https://github.com/expressjs/express) on the server (hosted on [RunKit](https://runkit.com)).
 The client app uses the current device's geolocation in order to locate the user's nearest store.
 This then allows the app to check the store's stock levels.

 ## Draft Designs
 ### First Draft